foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 There are demo installations in **[German](https://demo-de.foodcoopshop.com/)**, **[English](https://demo-en.foodcoopshop.com/)** and **[Polish](https://demo-pl.foodcoopshop.com/)**.
 Feel free to test before installing.
 [New translations are welcome]({{ site.baseurl }}/en/translating)!

-### Upload latest version to your server
+### Setting up your dev environment
+* If you want to set up a dev environment, please clone from Github.
+* After that, you need to manually install composer and npm vendors as described in [README.md]({{site.repo_url}}/blob/develop/README.md). **Be aware**: The default branch is develop and therefore unstable!
+* The master branch always equals the latest stable version provided on [https://www.foodcoopshop.com/download](https://www.foodcoopshop.com/download).
+The only difference is, that the zip-File already includes the vendors (`composer install` and `npm install` were already executed).
-The latest stable version is available at [https://www.foodcoopshop.com/download](https://www.foodcoopshop.com/download). **Do not clone from Git, you will get an unstable develop version!** If you are a developer, please do clone the repository and don't forget to change app.debug to true in your custom_config.php.
+* Don't forget to change app.debug to true in your custom_config.php.

-Download and unpack the ZIP file.
-Upload the content of the versioned folder to your server (e.g. using FTP).
-The destination folder must be accessible to your Apache Server, but not the Document Root (e.g. /var/www/foodcoopshop).
+### Installing the latest stable version for your live server
+* Download the latest stable version at [https://www.foodcoopshop.com/download](https://www.foodcoopshop.com/download) and upload the unpacked files to your server using FTP.
+* Set the document root to /your-folder/foodcoopshop/webroot.
 Set the file access rights so that the Apache user (e.g. www-data) owns all files and folders:
 ```bash
 me@home:/var/www$ sudo chown -R www-data:www-data foodcoopshop